 Declaration of interest

-All authors must disclose any financial and/or personal relationships with other people or organizations that could inappropriately influence (bias) their work.
+All authors must disclose any financial and personal relationships with other people or organizations that could inappropriately influence (bias) their work.
 Examples of potential conflicts of interest include employment, consultancies, stock ownership, honoraria, paid expert testimony, patent applications/registrations, and grants or other funding.
-Authors must disclose any interests in two places: 1.
-A summary declaration of interest statement in the title page file (if double-blind) or the manuscript file (if single-blind).
-If there are no interests to declare then please state this: 'Declarations of interest: none'.
-This summary statement will be ultimately published if the article is accepted.
-2. Detailed disclosures as part of a separate Declaration of Interest form, which forms part of the journal's official records.
-It is important for potential interests to be declared in both places and that the information matches.
-More information.
+Authors should complete the declaration of interest statement using this template and upload to the submission system at the Attach/Upload Files step.
+Note: Please do not convert the .docx template to another file type.
+Author signatures are not required.
+If there are no interests to declare, please choose: 'Declarations of interest: none' in the template.
+This statement will be published within the article if accepted.
+More information

 Submission of an article implies that the work described has not been published previously (except in the form of an abstract, a published lecture or academic thesis, see 'Multiple, redundant or concurrent publication' for more information), that it is not under consideration for publication elsewhere, that its publication is approved by all authors and tacitly or explicitly by the responsible authorities where the work was carried out, and that, if accepted, it will not be published elsewhere in the same form, in English or in any other language, including electronically without the written consent of the copyright-holder.

 Please note that preprints can be shared anywhere at any time, in line with Elsevier's sharing policy.
 Sharing your preprints e.g. on a preprint server will not count as prior publication (see 'Multiple, redundant or concurrent publication' for more information).